 UDig: What did you want to be when you grew up?

-MC: Whatever my kids want to listen to…my Spotify year in review was filled with Hamilton, Descendants, and Frozen II.
+MC: Whatever my kids want to listen to…my Spotify wrapped last year was mostly Broadway musicals curated by my teenage daughter.

 UDig: How would you spend your day if we told you to take the day off?